 Step 2: Connect a store, merchant and warehouse

-DropStream connects eCommerce merchants, stores, and third-party warehouses.
+DropStream connects eCommerce merchants, stores, and third-party warehouses to automate order fulfillment.

 Follow these steps to connect a new Store, a Merchant and a Warehouse in your DropStream workflow.